 poison oak in the shady areas and in the meadow grasses of Yosemite.
 We

-often see it at the bottom of trees and along hiking trails.
+often see it at the bottom of trees, near the rivers and along hiking trails.
 It is green in the spring and then turns to red in the fall.
 The poison oak plant has three leaves.

 Here are pictures of poison oak leaves.
 Each one will give you a poison oak rash.
 Learn to recognize poison oak by these pictures: